Minimizing the number of edges in $K_{s,t}$-saturated bipartite graphs: Preliminaries

 \section{Preliminaries}

 In this section, our main goal is to prove a relatively easier instance of Theorems \ref{main1} and \ref{main2}, where we make the additional assumption that the graph has minimum degree less than $t-1$.
 These short proofs also highlight certain techniques that can be used for the general case.
-They also motivates us to define and search for certain nice structures (cores) in the general graph which is the strategy we employ in the later sections.
+They also motivate us to define and search for certain nice structures (cores) in the general graph which is the strategy we employ in the later sections.
 Thus, let us assume that $1 \le s < t$, $n$ is sufficiently large, and $G$ is a $K_{s,t}$-saturated bipartite graph with vertex classes $U$ and $U'$ of size $n$.
-This means that $G$ does not contain a copy of $K_{s, t}$, but adding any missing edge between $U$ and $U'$ creates a $K_{(s,t)}$ or a $K_{(t,s)}$.
+This means that $G$ does not contain a copy of $K_{s,t}$, but adding any missing edge between $U$ and $U'$ creates a copy of $K_{(s,t)}$ or $K_{(t,s)}$.
 Here $K_{(a,b)}$ refers to a complete bipartite graph with $a$ vertices in $U$ and $b$ vertices in $U'$.
-We also assume that $G$ has minimum degree less than $t-1$.

-We start with proving Theorem \ref{main2} in this scenario.
+We start with proving Theorem \ref{main2} in the scenario when $G$ has minimum degree less than $t-1$.
 The result actually follows immediately from the argument used to prove Proposition 2.1 in \cite{GKS}.
 We repeat the same proof for the sake of completeness and to demonstrate certain proof strategies that are used later throughout the paper.

 \begin{proposition} Suppose a $K_{s,t}$-saturated graph $G$ has minimum degree $\d < t-1$.
 Then $G$ contains at least $(s+t-2)n - (t-1)(t-2)$ edges. \end{proposition}